areski/a2billing-flask-api/README.rst

 A2Billing Restful APIs in Flask.

-Each Rest Resource exposed via the API supports, the following:
+Each Rest Resource exposed via the API supports the following:

     /api/<model name>/ – GET and POST requests

     /api/<model name>/<primary key>/ – GET, PUT and DELETE requests

-Also, you can filter results by columns on the model, for example:
+Also, you can filter results by columns on the model.
+For example:

     /api/cardgroup/?name=Some%20Blog